 Participation (50 points) -- You should show up live via Zoom for each class ready to discuss the assigned readings or other activities and be prepared to participate.
-For the Participation score, each week of the term is worth 5 points.
-Students start the term with 50 points and lose up to 5 points each week that they come up short on one or more of the Participation activities.
+The Participation score each week of the term is worth 5 points.
+Students start the term with 50 points and lose up to 5 points each week when they don't do one or more of the Participation activities.
 Students will have two or more activities that they will need to complete by the end of each week.
 And unlike some other assignments, these cannot be made up after the due date.
 These activities can be completed even if students happen to miss class or watch the recorded class sessions later in the week.